On straightening for Segal spaces: Straightening and unstraightening

 \section{Straightening and unstraightening}

 Finally, we turn to straightening and unstraightening: for a small $(d+1)$-category $\cat{C}$, we will establish an equivalence between $d$-cocartesian fibrations over $\cat{C}$ and copresheaves $\cat{C}\rt \hcat{Cat}_d$.
 We will start by describing this as an equivalence of $1$-categories (Theorem \ref{thm:unstraightening}).
-We then use this to establish a more structured version, which provides an equivalence of $(d+1)$-categories and is furthermore $(d+2)$-functorial in $\cat{C}$ (Theorem \ref{thm:unstraightening very functorial}).
+We then use this to establish a more structured version of straightening-unstraightening that provides an equivalence of $(d+1)$-categories and is furthermore $(d+2)$-functorial in $\cat{C}$ (Theorem \ref{thm:unstraightening very functorial}).